 MIR4, a mobile old-school MMORPG

 The classic MMORPGs as we know them are dying.
 Games like Everquest and World of Warcraft once occupied every spare cycle of teenagers' brain juice but now are almost non-existent.
-I think this happened because the teens of yore are now busy adults without time for insanely long quest lines, hardcore PVP, and night-long raids — essentially what would almost be a second job.
+I think this happened because the teens of yore are now busy adults with no time for insanely long quest lines, hardcore PVP, and night-long raids — essentially what would almost be a second job.
 Even so, a lot of these gamers crave some form of entertainment related to these motions, and that brings us to games like MIR4, a Korean mobile (and PC) MMO.

 Since the begin, Eastern MMOs were a completely different beast from the classical Everquest-like games.
 With less focus on lore, full-loot PVP by default, and very streamlined gaming systems, they were made to be played on cigarette smoke-filled "pc bangs" overnight, with your clan (guild) mates a shout away.